State your name:

 Identify your gender:

 Female.
-Which is awesome, because most telemarketers assume that "Seanan" is a male name.
+Which is awesome, because most telemarketers assume "Seanan" is a male name.
 People asking for "Mr. McGuire" can be summarily hung up on.

 Please state your birthdate: